AdvancedPhotonSource/rsMap3D/rsMap3D/docs/Installation/linuxInstall.rst

 Installation of rsMap3D on Linux Host
 =====================================
 These installation instructions assume the use of the Anaconda Python distribution from Continuum Analytics.
-We use Canopy for these instructions as it is the default Python environment used by the Advanced Photon Source at this time.
-For these instructions, Anaconda 2.5.0 and the packages provided by Anaconda were used as much as possible.
+For these instructions, Anaconda 5.x and the packages provided by Anaconda were used as much as possible.
+At this time, the current version available from anaconda.org is 2018.12.
 The description written here was put together using a fresh Anaconda install in order to provide as much information as possible for the beginning user.